Higher Education Partnerships in sub-Saharan Africa programme

 The Higher Education Partnerships in sub-Saharan Africa programme supports engineering professionals, academics and students with study bursaries, business start-up funding, research projects, knowledge transfer partnerships, public engagement and prizes recognising significant feats of engineering.

-Professor Blenkinsop and Dr Iain McDonald from the School of Earth and Ocean Sciences at Cardiff University are working with Dr Antony Mamuse from Midlands State University on a research project investigating the potential of industrial minerals and gemstones in Zimbabwe.
+Professor Blenkinsop and Dr Iain McDonald from the School of Earth and Environmental Sciences at Cardiff University are working with Dr Antony Mamuse from Midlands State University on a research project investigating the potential of industrial minerals and gemstones in Zimbabwe.

 Professor Blenkinsop visited Zimbabwe at the end of February 2019, where he taught a course on structural geology to a group of 45 geologists from the exploration and mining industry as part of the grant and Royal Academy programme.
 They also completed a fieldtrip to the Hurungwe area of northwest Zimbabwe, which hosts notable deposits of graphite, mica, tourmaline and corundum.